Show All Answers

 Since 2014, advances in testing technologies since 2014 have allowed us to detect substances at increasingly low levels.
 Therefore, ACWD, once again, in June 2020, voluntarily sampled several water supply sources ahead of any regulatory requirement.
 This proactive monitoring allows ACWD to ensure the best water quality is available to our customers and take measures to treat our source supplies.

-Results from this same monitoring program did not detect PFOA or PFOS in surface water supplies which account for almost two-thirds of ACWD’s total water delivered to our customers.
+Results from this same monitoring program did not detect PFOA, PFOS, or PFBS in surface water supplies which account for almost two-thirds of ACWD’s total water delivered to our customers.

 Samples were collected by trained sampling staff from locations where other regulatory water quality samples are collected and analyzed by a State Certified Laboratory.